dimagi/commcare-cloud/docs/source/installation/2-manual-install.rst

     Find the value of “ansible_sudo_pass” and record it in your password manager.
 We will need this to deploy CommCare HQ.

-14. Next, we’re going to set up an encrypted Ansible vault file.
-You’ll need to create a strong password and save it somewhere safe.
-This is the master password that grants access to the vault.
-You’ll need it for any future changes to this file, as well as when you deploy or make configuration changes to this machine.

-    Encrypt the provided vault file, using that “ansible_sudo_pass”.
+14. Encrypt the provided vault file, using that “ansible_sudo_pass”.
 (As usual, substitute “cluster” with the name of your environment.)

     ::